Dr. No

 The inciting incident occurs at 14 minutes when M assigns Bond to investigate Strangways' disappearance in Jamaica, replacing the missing agent and entering a case with unknown but deadly stakes..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Bond and Honey are captured and brought to Dr. No's facility—an apparent defeat that raises the stakes and shifts from hunt to imprisonment., fundamentally raising what's at risk.
+Of particular interest, this crucial beat Bond and Honey are captured and brought to Dr. No's facility—an apparent defeat that raises the stakes and shifts from hunt to imprisonment., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Bond is left to die in an overheating water tank, appearing helpless and defeated, representing the "death" of his confidence and control., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.